caltechads/django-wildewidgets/docs/index.rst

 ===============================================

-django-wildewidgets is a Django library designed to help you make charts, graphs, tables, and UI widgets quickly and easily with libraries like Chartjs, Altair, and Datatables?
+django-wildewidgets is a Django library designed to help you make charts, graphs, tables, and UI widgets quickly and easily with libraries like Chartjs, Altair, and Datatables.

 .. toctree::
    :maxdepth: 2